Hurry up and register !

 If so: visit our camp site and participate in the events we organize during our annual meeting.

-The number of participants grows steadily.
-Foreigners (mainly UK, Poland and Belgium) account for more than half of the number of participants.
+The number of participants grew steadily.
+Foreigners (mainly from the UK, Poland and Belgium) accounted for more than half of the number of the participants.

 The 55th memorial in 1999 was the breakthrough.
-A record in the number of partcipants and legalisation of weapons.
-The ABWO contributes to the Farewell parade with a tour for the classic military vehicles through the villages of Renkum.
+A record in the number of partcipants and legalisation of carrying weapons.
+The ABWO contributed to the Farewell parade in a tour with Arnhem veterans in WW2 military vehicles through the villages of Renkum.

-In the meantime, Camping the Bilderberg becomes too small to house the growing number of participants.
-The newly formed foundation (2001) manages to find a beautiful new site for their camp of september 2005 on the grounds of the J.P.
-Heijenstichting.
-Although it meant a much more complicated organization, the camp of 2005 has become a new highlight in the ever growing popularity of the historical reenactment.
+In the meantime, Camping “de Bilderberg” became too small to house the increasing number of participants.
+In 2005 the ABWO foundation managed to find a beautiful new site for their annual camp.
+The grounds of Pluryn, location J.P.
+Heije.
+Although it meant a much more complicated organization, the campsite of 2005 has become a new highlight in the ever growing popularity of this historical WW2 vehicle and reenactment event.

 IMPORTANT NOTICE CONCERNING THE “RACE TO THE BRIDGE” 2019